lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/page.md

 There is a `/deploy` folder under the `/lucee-server/` folder which can be used to drop in updates to Lucee.

-The `/patches` folder is where Lucee's core jars go (`.lco`).
-When Lucee starts, it determines which jar in that folder is the latest version and it loads that version.

-The `/deploy` folder is a folder polled every 60 seconds by Lucee's Controller thread.
+The `/deploy` folder is polled every 60 seconds by Lucee's Controller thread.
 It looks for (`.lex`) file and (`.lco`) files.

-If Lucee find an extension (`.lex`), it installs it (copying it to the installed folder, among other things).
+If Lucee finds an extension `.lex` (in the `/deploy` folder), it installs it (copying it to the `/installed` folder, among other things).

-If Lucee finds a (`.lco`) jar, it copies it to the `/patches` folder and forces the engine to reload the core classes immediately., however, if there is already a newer version of Lucee in the `/patches/` folder, it will be ignored.
-In that case, you need to delete any newer (`.lco`) files from `/patches/` first.
+If Lucee finds a `.lco` jar (in the `/deploy` folder), it copies it to the `/patches` folder, then it forces the engine to reload that core version immediately.

+However, if there is already a newer Lucee core version in the `/patches/` folder, any older version will simply be ignored.
+In that case, you need to delete any newer `.lco` files from `/patches/` folder beforehand.

 `/deploy` is polled every 60 seconds, `/patches` is only checked at startup.

-And the `/deploy` folder is really just a shortcut to get the (`.lco`) into the patches folder of a running Lucee server without needing to restart it.
+The `/deploy` folder is just a shortcut way to install the `.lco` version into the patches folder of a running Lucee server without needing to restart it.

+The `/patches` folder is where Lucee's core `.lco` jars are kept.
+When Lucee starts, it determines which `*.lco` in that folder is the latest version and it loads that version.

 Extensions (`.lex`) can also be dropped in the `/lucee-server/context/extensions/available` folder and they can be installed using environment or JVM arguments without Lucee reaching out to the update provider.